Pest Control CostPest Control PricingPest Control

 6. DIY where appropriate — fleas, ants, silverfish, and mosquitoes are all viable DIY targets that can save significant money

-Get quotes from at least 2–3 licensed pest control companies before committing.
+Request written estimates from at least 2-3 licensed pest control companies before committing.
 Pricing varies significantly between operators for the same service.
 Look for companies that:

 • Are licensed in your state